US envoy Witkoff says he will meet with Putin on Thursday

 FILE PHOTO: U.S. Special Envoy Steve Witkoff delivers a press conference upon the signing of the declaration on deploying post-ceasefire force in Ukraine, during the so-called 'Coalition of the Willing' summit, at the Elysee Palace in Paris, France, January 6, 2026.
 Ludovic Marin/Pool via REUTERS/File Photo

-Jan 21 (Reuters) - U.S. President Donald Trump's special envoy Steve Witkoff said he would be traveling with Trump's son-in-law Jared Kushner to Moscow on Thursday and that they would meet with Russian President Vladimir Putin.
+DAVOS, Switzerland, Jan 21 (Reuters) - U.S. President Donald Trump's special envoy Steve Witkoff said he and Trump's son-in-law Jared Kushner planned to meet with Russian President Vladimir Putin on Thursday, and that he would meet with the Ukrainians later.

-Asked if Putin was joining Trump's Board of Peace, Witkoff said "I think so," and reiterated that an invitation to do so had been extended to Putin.
+Asked if Putin was joining Trump's Board of Peace, Witkoff told CNBC "I think so," and reiterated that an invitation to do so had been extended to Putin.

 Ukraine's top negotiator Rustem Umerov said last week that talks with U.S. officials on a resolution of the nearly four-year-old war with Russia would continue at the World Economic Forum this week in the Swiss resort of Davos.